France doubles paid paternity leave to 28 days

 Lockdown has seen many new fathers having the time to enjoy being at home with their babies this year.
-In normal times in France, they would have to make do with a much shorter paternity leave: 11 consecutive days for a single birth and 18 days for a multiple birth.
+In normal times in France, they would have to make do with a much shorter paternity leave: 11 consecutive days for a single birth and 18 days for multiple births.
 That is set to improve next year, however.
 The French government announced on September 22 that paid paternity leave will be extended to 28 days.

 The details of this reform, which come into effect in July 2021, have not yet been laid out.
 But the Elysée has said that a portion of the leave will be obligatory and that non-compliant companies will be subject to fines of up to €7,500.